venturehive/docs/src/flitepath/user.md

 ## Register Your Account

-Some Beekeeper sites allow user "self-registration" via the "Register" link from the main menu of the site.
+Some Flitepath sites allow user "self-registration" via the "Register" link from the main menu of the site.
 If your site allows self-registration (you'll know if you see a "Register" menu item), then simply click on the menu item, enter the requisite information and await a confirmation email.
 Your new account will be disabled until you confirm your registration.
 If your site does **not** allow self registration, then an administrator will have to create your account for you.

 ## Edit Your Account Information